andreamoro-git/JurySelection-Replication_Package/README.md

 # JurySelection-Replication_Package

-Replication package for Moro-Van der Linden: "Exclusion of Extreme Jurors and Minority Representation:The Effect of Jury Selection Procedures"
+Replication package for Andrea Moro Martin Van der Linden: "Exclusion of Extreme Jurors and Minority Representation: The Effect of Jury Selection Procedures."
+The paper is available at https://arxiv.org/abs/2102.07222 or from the authors' websites

 Overview
 --------